Ganda Singh (historian): Researcher and historian

 In October 1931 began Ganda Singh's long and fruitful career as a researcher and historian.
 The Khalsa College, Amritsar placed him in charge of its newly created Sikh History Research Department, a position he kept till 1949.
 During this period he travelled extensively, rummaging various public libraries, archives and private collections throughout India in quest of materials on Sikh history, enriching the library of his department.
 He visited libraries and literary collections in locations such as Rampur, Bankipur, Patna, Kolkata and Delhi to source written material (rare books and manuscripts) of historical importance to bring back to his college.
 He also brought out several books and articles based on these.

 In 1938, he had been appointed a corresponding member of Indian Historical Records Commission of Government of India, and was a full member of the Commission from 1950 to 1956.

 In 1949, he was appointed Director of Archives and Curator of Museum under the Government of Patiala and East Punjab States Union.
 He was responsible for collecting and compiling the written material (files, records, literature, etc) from eight princely states.
 In 1950 he received the additional charge of Director of the Punjabi Department.
 His thesis on Afghan warlord Ahmad Shah Durrani earned him the degree of Doctor of Philosophy (PhD) from the Punjab University, Chandigarh, in 1954, as well as much applause from scholars and historians, including Maulana Abul Kalam Azad.

-Ganda Singh was principal of the Khalsa College, Patiala, when he was invited by the Punjabi University, Patiala, to organize its Department of Punjab Historical Studies. in 1965, he set up Punjab History Conference.
-In 1967, he launched the University's journal, the biannual The Panjab Past and Present, of which he was the editor.
+Ganda Singh was principal of the Khalsa College, Patiala, when he was invited by the Punjabi University, Patiala, to organize its Department of Punjab Historical Studies.
+In 1965, he set up Punjab History Conference.
+In 1967, he launched the University's journal, the biennial The Panjab Past and Present, of which he was the editor.

-He was nominated member of Punjab Regional Committee for the Survey of Historical Records, Government of Punjab, Lahore, and of Indian Historical Records Commission, Government of India.
+He was nominated member of the Punjab Regional Committee for the Survey of Historical Records, Government of Punjab, Lahore, and of the Indian Historical Records Commission, Government of India.
 He was secretary of the Committee for the History of Freedom Movement in PEPSU, Patiala, and chairman of the Regional Records Survey Committee for History of Freedom Movement, Shimla/Patiala, from November 1957 to December 1962.
 He held membership of The Asiatic Society, Calcutta, Indian Institute of Historical Studies, Calcutta, Royal Asiatic Society of Great Britain and Ireland and Bharat Itihas Sanshodhak Mandal, Pune.
 He presided over the medieval section of Punjab History Conference session of the Institute of Historical Studies, Calcutta, held at Shillong in 1974 as well as over its 13th session held at Panaji (Goa) in 1975.
 In 1974, he presided the 35th session of Indian History Congress at Jadavpur.